lmanser/ba18/README.txt

 age classification program

 # file structure
 this file structure is necessary in order to run the program properly.
-If using the AgeingDatabaseReleaseII (not necessary if models are given), the structure is used "as-is".
-Meaning the structure when unzipping the downladed .zip file of the database doesn't have to be changed after unzipping.
+If using the TCDSA database (not necessary if models are given), the structure is used "as-is".
+Meaning the file structure of the database doesn't have to be changed after unzipping.

 AgeingDatabaseReleaseII/
 	+ TCDSA_additional/